 At this point, once funds have been settled, you will receive the keys to your new home!

 At OwnHome, we help all customers navigate home purchases and get onto the property ladder, without needing hundreds of thousands up front in deposit savings.
-If you’re considering buying a home and would like to learn more you can use the buying power calculator or sign up to talk to someone from the team.
+If you’re hoping to get onto the property ladder and would like to learn more you can use the buying power calculator to find out your borrowing power or sign up to talk to someone from the team.